dsmart79/final_project/README.md

 -Linear regression for temperature and classification for rain, snow, hail, thunder, and tornado.

-multivariate linear regression - predict temperature based on the previous weather data from station the user selects
+-multivariate linear regression -
+Predict temperature based on the previous weather data from station the user selects

-classification
+-classification
-prediction rain or no rain based on previous weather data for the day the app is used.
+Predict rain or no rain based on previous weather data for the day the app is used.